 Finally, we extend the analysis to study the effect of competition among designers.
 We consider a sequential search setting where, if the agent rejects a given product, she meets another designer with some probability, capturing the presence of search frictions.
 We show that as search frictions decrease, which we interpret as competition among designers intensifying, product quality increases and complexity decreases.
 This result is in contrast to the literature on obfuscation or price complexity, which typically finds that competition leads to more obfuscation.4 In that literature, by obfuscating, firms reduce the consumer's ability to uncover the attributes of competing products by effectively increasing the consumer's search costs.
-Obfuscation in those settings counterbalances higher competition: the consumer searches fewer products, competition effectively declines, benefiting firm profits.
+Obfuscation in these settings counterbalances higher competition: the consumer searches fewer products and competition effectively declines, benefiting firm profits.
 Instead, in our model, the designer uses complexification to influence the information that an agent extracts about his own product.
 As agents are rational, more intense competition incentivizes each designer to supply products that are better for the agent: those that are good and simple.

 We relate our model's implications to two leading applied settings in which rising complexity has been at the forefront of policy debates: financial products and regulatory policy.
-For financial products, our model suggests that the proliferation of worse and more complex structured products documented by Célérier and Vallée (2017) could have been an optimal response of product designers to an increasing demand for relatively safe financial assets combined with an increasing trust in financial advisors.
-Within the context of regulation, our model's predictions provide an additional channel for the evidence presented by Gratton et al. (2021) on the worsening quality and increasing complexity of laws proposed by Italian politicians in periods of low bureaucratic effectiveness, i.e., low outside options for policymakers, or equivalently, costly status quo.
+For financial products our model suggests that the proliferation of worse and more complex structured products documented by Célérier and Vallée (2017) could have been an optimal response of product designers to an increasing demand for relatively safe financial assets combined with an increasing trust in financial advisors.
+Within the context of regulation, our model's predictions provide an additional channel for the evidence presented by Gratton et al. (2021) on the worsening quality and increasing complexity of laws proposed by Italian politicians in periods of low bureaucratic effectiveness, i.e., low outside options for policy makers or, equivalently, costly status quo.

-Our findings complement the growing literature that examines the incentives of firms to shroud certain product attributes from agents (Gabaix and Laibson, 2006; Auster and Pavoni, 2018) or to increase the opacity of their products in order to draw unsophisticated investors into the market (Pagano and Volpin, 2012).
+Our findings complement the growing literature that examines the incentives of firms to shroud certain product attributes from agents (Gabaix and Laibson 2006; Auster and Pavoni 2018) or to increase the opacity of their products in order to draw unsophisticated investors into the market (Pagano and Volpin 2012).
 In contrast to our setting, a crucial ingredient of these models is that there is a fraction of unsophisticated agents who make no inferences from the fact that they do not observe a certain product attribute.
 Complexity then allows sellers to extract rents from unsophisticated agents.

-Our model relates to the literature on strategic information transmission in games (Milgrom, 1981; Grossman, 1981; Crawford and Sobel, 1982; Kartik, 2009) and the recent papers
+Our model relates to the literature on strategic information transmission in games (Milgrom 1981; Grossman 1981; Crawford and Sobel 1982; Kartik 2009) and the recent papers on the value of ignorance or opacity in incentive provision schemes (Brocas and Carrillo 2007; Boleslavsky and Cotton 2015; Ederer, Holden, and Meyer 2018).

-4See, for instance, Spiegler (2006); Ellison and Ellison (2009); Carlin (2009); Ellison and Wolitzky (2012); Petrikaitė (2018).
-Some papers in this literature also highlight that obfuscation gives rise to price dispersion, which in turn allows firms to price-discriminate among different consumer types (e.g., fast versus slow searchers, sophisticated versus unsophisticated agents), a force that may be present even in the absence of competition (Salop, 1977) but that is absent in our setting. on the value of ignorance or opacity in incentive provision schemes (Isabelle Brocas and Juan D Carrillo, 2007; Raphael Boleslavsky and Christopher Cotton, 2015; Florian Ederer, Richard Holden and Margaret Meyer, 2018).
 Our contribution to this literature is the joint determination of product quality and complexity, which leads to previously unexamined feedback effects: the designer's complexification strategy affects the quality of products produced in equilibrium, which in turn influences the designer's incentives to complexify in the first place.
 Moreover, as in Dewatripont and Tirole (2005), information transmission in our model is imperfect: the designer tries to influence the information received by the agent, but he cannot control it fully, as the agent's ability to process information depends also on external factors.